ZertoPublic/Z4K/docs/HowToDeployZerto.md

     >   [kubectl-zrt](Images/Z4K_Kubernetes_Commands.png?raw=true)

-## Updating Z4K with a New Zerto Certificate
+## Updating Z4K with a New Zerto License

-To update your Z4K with a new Zerto certificate run the following command with the relevant environment variables:
+To update your Z4K with a new Zerto license run the following command with the relevant environment variables:

 ```
 kubectl set env deployment/<zkm-deploy-name> LICENSE_KEY=<new_license> -n <namespace>
 ```

-To verify the new certificate has been succesfully updated run the following command and go to the deployemnt description under the Environment variable LICENSE_KEY:
+To verify the new license has been succesfully updated run the following command and go to the deployemnt description under the Environment variable LICENSE_KEY:

 ```
 kubectl describe deployments.apps <deply-zkm-name> -n <zerto-namespace>